ChrisEngstrom/VLC_NowPlaying/README.md

 ## Updates

     Version 1.7.0
-        - Fixed UnicodeEncodeError cause by improper encoding
+        - Fixed UnicodeEncodeError caused by improper encoding

     Version 1.6.0
         - Added handling for Unicode BOM as well as some minor optimizations